bernardoseven/Sample-App/README.md

 are vulnerable to a session hijacking attack(we must limit the info in that case).
-note: if we want to use bootstrap ability to make dropdown menus, we have to include bootstrap in the rails asset pipeline application.js, with the code: //= require bootstrap
+note: if we want to use bootstrap ability to make dropdown menus, we have to include bootstrap in the rails asset pipeline application.js, with the code: //= require bootstrap Login after signup:
+We need to add the ability to login a user inmediately after signing up, because other wise would be strange.
+This is accomplish with a single line of code in users controller.
 **********************************
 **********************************
 **********************************